sheagcraig/yo/README.md

 ### Note:
 The yo app by itself, if opened via double-clicking the app, running from Spotlight/Launchpad, etc, does nothing.
 It must be called with arguments, and the actual binary `yo.app/Contents/MacOS/yo` is what is executable.
 However, this only works if a user is currently logged in.

 If you are experiencing weird hanging or no notifications being sent, check to make sure yo isn't already running.
 For automated messaging via a management system's triggers, it is recommended that you stick to using the scheduler script as per above.
+If you just really don't want to use the scheduler, make sure that your tooling is running Yo in the right user context.
+Which logged in user is the notification _for_?
+Get their UID and then run yo by running launchctl: `launchctl asuser <UID> /path/to/yo.app/Contents/MacOS/yo <arguments>`.
+But really, use the scheduler because it solves all of these problems and more.

 ### Arguments:
 Yo, as called through the `yo_scheduler`, has the following arguments.
 The only required argument is the `-t`/`--title` argument.
 Normally, admins should schedule notifications using the root user, either as a scripted action through their management framework, or using the `sudo` utility to elevate privileges.
 For testing purposes, you can run a notification once for the current user by executing the `yo_scheduler` as that user.
 No notifications will be stored for delivery.